AdobeDocs/experience-platform.en/help/query-service/use-cases/data-exploration.md

 ---
-title: Explore Ingested Batches in a Dataset
+title: Explore, Troubleshoot, and Verify Batch Ingestion with SQL
 description: Learn how to understand and manage the data ingestion process in Adobe Experience Platform.
 This document includes hoe to verify batches, handle errors, and query ingested data.
 ---
-# Explore Ingested Batches in a Dataset
+# Explore, troubleshoot, and verify batch ingestion with SQL

-This document explains the data ingestion process in Adobe Experience Platform and details how to verify and validate records in ingested batches.
+This document explains the data ingestion process in Adobe Experience Platform and details how to verify and validate records in ingested batches with SQL.
 This document teaches you how to:

 - Handle errors that may arise during the ingestion process
 - Access dataset batch metadata